 Spring Recess is March 11 - March 15 and there is no school for our students during that week.
 Parent teacher conferences are March 21 and we will be sending out more information about this process very soon.

 Strive for 95 is our district focus and effort to increase the number of students reaching 95% attendance or higher (missing 9 days or less throughout the school year).

-As the effects of the pandemic continue to impact the nation, school districts and leaders paying close attention to attendance is more crucial than ever.
-How students recover socially, emotionally and academically depends upon being present and actively engaged in learning at school.
 Research states that students who miss less than nine days of school each year are more likely to stay engaged, be successful and remain on track to graduate.
 Chronic absence (missing 10% or more of school) is an early warning sign that students are at risk of not reading proficiently by the end of third grade, struggling academically in middle school and dropping out of high school.
 Attend.
 Aspire.
 Graduate.

 If you have questions about school, feel free to contact us at 531-299-2580.

 We are providing updated information to this link weekly to help keep our students and families informed of information related to Burke High School and student learning for the 2023-2024 school year.
 We hope you find it to be a valuable resource.